gulpjs/gulp/README.md

 ### gulp.src(globs[, options])

 Takes a glob and represents a file structure.
 Can be piped to plugins.
-You can specify a single glob or an array of globs (see docs).
-All options are passed directly through to [glob-stream].
-See the [glob-stream documentation] for more information.

 ```javascript
 gulp.src('./client/templates/*.jade')